 Each year, thousands of Americans struggle with stubborn hand and wrist pain.
 The Injury Center, LLC in Brooklyn, Ohio, can help.
-Tony Wyrwas, DC, MS, DACBSP, DACRB, is an experienced chiropractor who specializes in treating carpal tunnel syndrome.
+Tony Wyrwas, DC, MS, DACBSP, DACRB, is an experienced chiropractor treating carpal tunnel syndrome.
 This condition can interfere with your ability to keep up with your daily activities.
 But top-quality chiropractic care can relieve your symptoms without medication or surgery.
 Let Dr. Wyrwas help you find solutions for your hand and wrist pain.
 Call the office today or schedule an appointment online.

 Carpal Tunnel FAQ

 What is carpal tunnel syndrome?

 Carpal tunnel syndrome can cause wrist pain, tingling, and numbness.
 In some cases, you may also struggle with weakness or clumsiness in your hands or wrists.
 You might have trouble with simple tasks like typing on a keyboard or buttoning a shirt.

 Other symptoms of carpal tunnel can include:

 - Pain that’s worse in the thumb, index, middle, and ring fingers

 - Pain that travels up the arm or shoulder